How to Install Arch Linux and Hyprland (Part 2 of 2)

 QT

-Open Rofi again with ALT W.
+Open Rofi again with SUPER W.

-Next we'll head over to Qt5 and Qt6 settings.
+To theme our applications, we'll first open Kvantum Manager.
+Go to "Change/Delete Theme" and select KvGnomeDark.
+Click "use this theme".
+Then, we'll head over to Qt5 and Qt6 settings.
 For both settings select Kvantum as your style and hit apply.

-Tweaks for Laptops Users
+Tweaks for Laptop Users

 TLP